steverichey/stencyl-crash-course/readme.md

-# Crash Course 2
+# Crash Course 2: Invaders

-This is just a test git repo for a Stencyl project.
+This is just a test git repo for a [Stencyl](http://www.stencyl.com/) project.

 # License